 The Investment Advisor aims to have a lower carbon intensity for the Fund's portfolio when compared to its benchmark, the MSCI World Information Technology 10/40 Index.
 The benchmark was not designated for the purpose of attaining the environmental or social characteristics promoted by the Fund.
-Carbon Intensity is calculated by dividing the total carbon emissions - the aggregate of Scope 1 (all direct emissions from the activities of an issuer or under their control), Scope 2 (indirect emissions from electricity purchased and used by the issuer), and Scope 3 (all other indirect emissions from the activities of the issuer occurring from sources that they do not own or control) - of the issuers in the portfolio (apportioned by the Fund's ownership share, i.e., owned emissions) by the total revenues of the issuers in the portfolio over that same period of time (also apportioned by the Fund's ownership share, i.e., owned revenues).
+Carbon Intensity is calculated by dividing the total carbon emissions - the aggregate of Scope 1 (all direct emissions from the activities of an issuer or under their control), Scope 2 (indirect emissions from electricity purchased and used by the issuer), and Scope 3 (all other indirect emissions from the activities of the issuer occurring from sources that they do not own or control) - of the issuers in the portfolio (apportioned by the Fund's ownership share, i.e., owned emissions) by the total attained. revenues of the issuers in the portfolio over that same period of time (also apportioned by the Fund's ownership share, i.e., owned revenues).

 Environmental, Social, and Governance (ESG) elements are considered in the investment research processes.
-The Investment Advisor considers ESG analysis as additive and complementary to the fundamental understanding that is at the center of its investment philosophy.
-Relevant issues for investments made are considered within the operating context of an issuer.
-The Investment Advisor's ESG and sustainability research is guided by its internally developed materiality map which was inspired and guided by the materiality mapping of the Sustainable Accounting Standards Board (SASB) / the International practices.

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance
+The Investment Advisor considers ESG analysis as additive and complementary to the fundamental understanding that is at the center of its investment an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.